 - Never miss a conversion.
 These integrations will fix your leaky bucket and ensure you are receiving the most refined mobile measurement available in the industry.
 As an added bonus, you should also see an increase in conversion rates as you drive more traffic seamlessly to the mobile app experience.

 Now you don’t need to worry about missing out on mobile.
-It’s time to integrate the mobile experience into your partner marketing program, and the experts are here to help.
+It’s time to integrate the mobile experience into your partner marketing program, and the mobile measurement experts are here to help.

-If you are interested in learning more about TUNE’s mobile measurement integrations, please contact me at [email protected].
+If you are interested in learning more about TUNE’s mobile measurement partner integrations, you can chat with us here.